A typical day in Dubai during Ramadan

-Ramadan, the ninth month of the Islamic calendar, is expected to begin on 6 June 2016.
+Ramadan, the ninth month of the Islamic calendar, is expected to begin in May this year.
 The Holy month is a time when the otherwise frenetic pace of the city takes a slow, deep breath.
-See a whole new side to the city, spend Ramadan in Dubai.
+Spend Ramadan in Dubai to see a whole new side to the city, learn about the local culture, try authentic Emirati cuisine and experience traditional festivities.

 The early meal: Suhoor